frengor/rust-cc/README.md

 intrusive linked list is used instead of a vector for possible roots of cyclic garbage.
 This makes the collector more resilient to random panics and failures in general.

-> **N.B.:** `rust-cc` is *not* an implementation of the algorithm proposed in the linked paper and it was never
+> **N.B.:** `rust-cc` is *not* an implementation of the algorithm proposed in the linked paper in Rust and it was never
 > intended to be so.
-The paper is linked only for reference to previous work.
+The paper is linked only for reference to previous work and because there's no documentation about
+> the actual algorithm yet :upside_down_face:.

 Also, `rust-cc` cycle collector should be generally faster than mark-and-sweep garbage collectors on big (and fragmented) heaps, since there's no need to trace the whole heap every time it runs.